Let’s Talk About Eating Disorders

 The best way to avoid an eating disorder is to have a healthy relationship with food.
 That usually means ditching diets that call for heavy calorie restriction or eliminating an entire food group.
 Anything less than 1800 calories per day is usually not advised.
 When thinking about any diets, remember that all food groups are important, even carbohydrates!

 It is also important to practice body positivity or body neutrality.
 This helps us realize we are so much more than just our bodies.
-This can help us learn that bodies come in all kinds of shapes, colors, and sizes and to celebrate that amazing diversity!
+This can help us learn that bodies come in all kinds of shapes, colors, and sizes.

 If you are unhappy with your current eating patterns or want to pursue a healthier relationship with food, talk to NOAH.
 We have on-site dietitians who are experts in nutrition and can help you with those needs.